Incoming Master's Students

 Welcome to Penn Engineering!

-New Student Orientation (NSO) for Fall 2021 incoming on campus Master’s students will be on Tuesday, August 24th.
-NSO presented by the School of Engineering and Applied Science will be held virtually.
-Individual programs will hold their own information sessions around that date in person.
-A schedule will be distributed closer to the events.
+New Student Orientation (NSO) for Fall 2021 incoming on campus Master’s students will be on Tuesday, August 24th from 9:30-11:45am(EST).
+NSO presented by the School of Engineering and Applied Science will be held virtually and the full schedule can be viewed here.
+Individual programs will hold their own information session/orientation as well and will send details directly to their students.
+The overall schedule can be found here.
+Please note you will need a valid seas.upenn email address to view the schedules via google drive.

 Incoming Student Checklist